cbcunningham/Cunningham_Lab_Website/content/project/Nv_parental_care.md

 +++

-My group aims to understand the molecular mechanisms responsible for social behavior.
-We use many -omics techniques to address this aim.
+I interrogate the molecular mechanisms responsible for social behavior.
+I use many -omics techniques to address this aim.
 We use the elaborate and extended parental care of the burying beetle <i>Nicrophorus vespilloides</i> as our main study behavior and species.